 - Your puppy should be considered contagious to other puppies for a good month so it is important to “play it safe” by restricting trips to the park, obedience school or other neighborhood areas.
 The virus is no longer shedding directly in the puppy's stool; the pup is contagious because of the high amounts of virus still in the puppy's fur from the time of active infection.
 A bath goes far in reducing potential for contagion.

-- Humans are not susceptible to canine parvovirus infection though some strains can be contagious to cats.
-Adult dogs that have been vaccinated are not susceptible, either.
-The introduction of new puppies poses a problem as the parvovirus persists a long time in the environment.
+- The introduction of new puppies poses a problem as the parvovirus persists a long time in the environment.
 If possible, only puppies that have completed their vaccination series should be introduced into an environment where parvovirus has been present.
 Any obviously contaminated material should be removed (fecal or vomit contaminated objects that cannot be bleached, any remaining areas of feces, etc.) For more details, please read our section on Disinfection of the Environment.

 - Your puppy may be bathed any time as long as you do not allow him/her to get cold or chilled after the bath.
 Bathing will reduce the amount of virus left on the puppy’s fur and will help reduce contagion.